-Isolation valve closure is not instantaneous upon a power loss.
-A delay will always occur.
-Actual closure time will vary depending on the pump and the time required for it to stop.
+Delta-P valve closure and isolation is not instantaneous upon a power loss.
+There is always a delay.
+Actual closure time varies and depends on the time required for the backing pump to stop.

 Figure 6 shows the results of an actual test using an Agilent Varian SH 110 dry scroll vacuum pump and the Delta-P Valve operating on standard 120 VAC power.
 The vacuum pump and solenoid are wired in parallel, powered from the same electrical circuit breaker.
 The pump motor's AC voltage is plotted as a function of time.
 The power is switched off at (0) seconds.
 The blue dashed line shows the state of the solenoid valve.
 The solid orange line represents the Delta-P Valve state.